-The other change I made was to use a 9 inch square pan.
-I don’t even think I own a 7×11 inch pan, and if I do it’s glass, which I only use for casseroles.
-So 9 inch was perfect.
+The original recipe calls for a 7×11 inch pan, but I don’t even think I own a 7×11 inch pan so I used a 9 inch square.
 And since I liked the brownies so much, I made a second batch, halving the recipe and using a 9×5 inch loaf pan.
 So if you only have 4 oz of cream cheese in the house, you can do that.
 Another thing I learned was that the chocolate batter tends to rise up and over the white batter, so it’s best to put almost all the batter in the pan (rather than half, as the recipe states) and just save enough regular chocolate batter to dot over the cream cheese.

 These were really good and don’t taste at all healthy save for the tiny bit of graininess you get from the whole wheat pastry flour.
 I kind of liked that, though.

 Here’s the original version and below is how I made it.

 - Whole Wheat Swirled Cheesecake Brownies